 The following rules apply:

 - You are encouraged to enter the category that best reflects your core business.
-If you are entering more than one category, a separate and complete nomination and submission must be submitted electronically for each category.
-Entrants may only enter one submission in any one of the following group of categories:
+If you are entering more than one category, a separate and complete nomination and entry must be submitted electronically for each category.
+Entrants may only enter one of the following group of categories:

-- Accommodation – either category 17, 18, 19, 20, 21, 22 or 23
+- Accommodation: Enter either category 17, 18, 19, 20, 21, 22 or 23.

-- Achievements or activities referred to within your entry must relate to the qualifying period 1 July 2015 – 30 June 2016.
+- Achievements or activities referred to within your entry must relate to the qualifying period: 1 July 2016 – 30 June 2017.
 Entrants must have traded for the entire qualifying period.

 Exceptions apply to seasonal facilities and the following categories:

 - 3 – Major Festivals & Events